 Training in biointensive farming equips subsistence farmers to increase their yields without chemical fertilizers or chemicals.
 With better nutrition, improved health, and a small income, Portia and her husband have renewed hope for their family's future.

-Women and girls in Africa lose an astounding 40 billion productive hours every year walking for water—water that frequently makes their families sick.
+Women and girls in Africa lose an astounding 40 billion productive hours every year walking for water—water that is most often contaminated and makes their families sick.
 Bopoma Villages drills wells that provide communities with clean water, and give women and girls more time to grow food, go to school, and earn an income.
-But how do we keep …
+Learn how we keep clean water flowing to communities in need.